"It is not the strongest of the species that survives, nor the most intelligent that survives. It is the one that is the most adaptable to change.

 - In Stephen King's The Stand, what made the superflu different from the normal flu (and much deadlier) is its ability to change to fight the antibodies the human organism generates to fight the virus, until your defenses can't stand anymore.

 - This trope is played for tragedy and to kill all remaining hope in the sci-fi novella With Folded Hands....
 A man creates a perfect race of robots to cater to humanity and stop them from killing each other after his home planet was wiped out by civil war.
 It works too well and the robots begin stripping humanity of its freedom, planet by planet.
 A man uses rhodomagnetics, the force discovered by the creator and what allows the robots their highly advanced functions, to slip under their radar and attempts to assassinate the creator for dooming mankind.
 He's stopped, and the creator only then realizes what the robots are doing.
 He jumps from colony to colony, staying ahead of his creation while attempting to create a weapon that will destroy his lifeless homeworld, where the central network is located.
 He finishes and fires the weapon, only for it to fail.
 Robots arrive at his residence and inform him that after the assassin, they engineered a way to detect and neutralize rhodomagnetics applied against them, effectively shielding the planet from the weapon.
-Mankind's only hope to free itself from the robots is dashed by an Adaptive Ability.
+This dashes mankind's only hope to free itself from the robots.

 - The Vord in Codex Alera definitely qualify.
 When we first run into them, they're a bunch of creepy spiders who spin wax instead of webs.
 Then there are big warrior beetles, and little spiders that can take over your brain,.
 And that was back before they got scary.
 They could quickly create entire new species and generate massive numbers of them.
 They see human knights in armor?
 Suddenly there are heavily armored humanoids with swords to fight them.
 Make a wall of shields?
 Now there are enormous mantises with sickle-arms that can reach over the shields and disembowel you.
 Oh, you can fly with magic?
 How about warriors with dragonfly wings.
 Team up with huge wolf-men?
 That's okay, we've got a vord for that too.
 Build a massive wall just to keep us out?
 How about a Vord the size of a Gothic cathedral smashing into your wall!
 Wow, good thing you have that amazing magic that we can't quite seem to get hold of... oh.
 Nevermind.